jhoogstraat/homelab/README.md

 # 🧑‍💻 Setup

-The first thing to do is to use the private key of the root.pub public ssh key to generate a installable fedora iot image.
+1. Use the private key of the root.pub public ssh key to generate a installable fedora iot image.

-Then use the ansible `bootstrap` playbook to setup some bare minimums, like users and permissions.
+2. Then use the ansible `bootstrap` playbook to setup some bare minimums, like users and permissions.
+3. Use the `configure` playbook to setup system components like the firewall.
+4. Configure your specific cert provider inside `traefik.yml`.
+5. Finally use the `containers` playbook to deploy all containers.

-## containers
+## Containers

 `systemd` unit files are used to define podman pods and containers.
 This allows them to really nicely integrate into the linux system (like starting on boot, restart on failure, dependency resolution, etc.).